buchanankerswell/kerswell_kohn_backarc/README.md

 git clone https://github.com/buchanankerswell/kerswell_kohn_backarc.git

 # Change into the directory
-cd kerswell_kon_backarc
+cd kerswell_kohn_backarc

 # Use Makefile to compile
 make
 ```

-This will run scripts that check for required R packages and tries to install missing packages automatically.
-If all packages are found and available it will proceed to run the study with some prompts from the user.
+This will check for required R packages and try to install missing packages automatically.

+If all packages are found and available it will proceed to run the study with some initial prompts from the user.

 # Open Science Framework